 He left WPEN-Philadelphia for DC.
 After a decade in Washington, ‘the Man Who Owned Midnight’ (as he was known) traveled west to be one of the early Talkers at 790AM.
 John Conyers entered into the House record on March 13, 1967: “I know that many of my colleagues had the opportunity to appear on Steve’s show.
 Congressmen were among his favorite guests.”

 Conyers had high praise for Allison: “The city is not the same without one of its major promoters.
 I wish Steve much luck in Los Angeles at station KABC.
 I would like to insert after my remarks several articles which describe Steve’s long career in Washington radio and as a personality in his own right.”

 Steve died in 1969, at age 53, of lung cancer.

 Allred, Gloria: KABC, 1993-2002.
 Gloria left KABC on October 29, 2002.
 Gloria continues with her high profile law career.
 In the fall of 2011, she started hosting a new courtroom tv show, We the People.

 (Dwight Arnold and Kim Amidon)

 Alpert, Dave: Dave is with ABC News.

-Alspaugh, Blanton: KKGO, 1997-98.
-Blanton left her program director position at KKGO in the summer of 1998.
+ALSPAUGH, Blanton: KKGO, 1997-98.
+Blanton left his program director position at KKGO in the summer of 1998.